sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/Uniquely3ColorableGraph.html Uniquely3ColorableGraph] returns a 12-vertex, triangle-free graph with chromatic number 3 that is uniquely 3-colorable.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/UnitransitiveGraph.html UnitransitiveGraph] returns a 20-vertex, 3-unitransitive graph discovered by Coxeter, that is not isomorphic to a 4-cage or a 5-cage.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/UnweightedQ.html UnweightedQ][g] yields True if all edge weights are 1 and False otherwise.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/VertexColoring.html VertexColoring][g] uses Brelaz's heuristic to find a good, but not necessarily minimal, vertex coloring of graph g.
 An option Algorithm that can take on the values Brelaz or Optimum is allowed.
-The setting Algorithm -> Brelaz is the default, while the setting Algorithm -> Optimum forces the algorithm to do an exhaustive seedgeh to find an optimum vertex coloring.
+The setting Algorithm -> Brelaz is the default, while the setting Algorithm -> Optimum forces the algorithm to do an exhaustive search to find an optimum vertex coloring.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/VertexConnectivity.html VertexConnectivity][g] gives the minimum number of vertices whose deletion from graph g disconnects it. [http://reference.wolfram.com/mathematica/Combinatorica/ref/VertexConnectivity.html VertexConnectivity][g, Cut] gives a set of vertices of minimum size, whose removal disconnects the graph.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/VertexConnectivityGraph.html VertexConnectivityGraph][g] returns a directed graph that contains an edge corresponding to each vertex in g and in which edge disjoint paths correspond to vertex disjoint paths in g.
  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/VertexCover.html VertexCover][g] returns a vertex cover of the graph g.
 An option Algorithm that can take on values Greedy, Approximate, or Optimum is allowed.
 The default setting is Algorithm -> Approximate.
 Different algorithms are used to compute a vertex cover depending on the setting of the option Algorithm.